bidursapkota00/sl/JS.md

 14. What is dialog box?
 Explain different dialog boxes with suitable example in JavaScript.
 15. What is JavaScript Event?
 Explain with Example.
 16. What is Event Object?
 Explain with Example.
 17. Create a form to input Name, gender, hobbies, appointment date & time, country, resume, Email, password and confirm Password.
 All fields are required.
 Appointment date cannot be in past.
 Resume should be either pdf or image.
+File size should be less than 2MB.
 Email field must include @.
 Password must be at least 6 character long.
 Password and confirm password should match.
 18. Create a form to input Name, Email, password.

     - All fields are required.
     - Email should be valid.
+    - Phone number should be valid. (`9*********` or `01*******`)
     - Password must be at least 8 character long and it should contain at least one uppercase letter, one lowercase letter, one number and one symbol

 19. Create an HTML signup form with fields Name, Email, Password, and Age.
 Validate the form using JavaScript.
 Write functions for validating each of the elements.
 All of the fields should not be empty.
 The Email address should be a valid email, the password should be of length at least 6 and should start with the alphabet and end with a digit.
 The age should be between 8 and 60.